tomfanhm/cheat-sheet/src/content/documentation/next.md

 id: d218b710
 layout: ../../layouts/MarkdownContainer.astro
 title: Next.js
-description: A comprehensive guide to using Next.js effectively, featuring a collection of handy code snippets and best practices for various features.
+description: Next.js is a React framework that provides features such as SSR (Server-Side Rendering), SSG (Static Site Generation), and ISR (Incremental Static Regeneration) out of the box.
+These features help us to build high performance, SEO-friendly web applications.
+A comprehensive guide to using Next.js effectively, featuring a collection of handy code snippets and best practices for various features.
 imageUrl: ../../assets/next.png
 date: Sep 9, 2023
 datetime: "2023-09-09"